-The workshop brought positive and negative news regarding botulism die-offs in the lower Great Lakes.
-The positive note was that there were fewer die-offs of fish and waterfowl in the summer and fall of 2003 in Lake Erie.
-On the negative side, there has been an increase of die-offs in Lake Ontario.
+There is good news and bad news regarding botulism die-offs in the lower Great Lakes.
+The good news is that there were fewer die-offs of fish and waterfowl in the summer and fall of 2003 in Lake Erie.
+The bad news is that there has been an increase of die-offs in Lake Ontario.
 This leaves scientists wondering if Lake Ontario will see the same ecological impacts of botulism that has been witnessed in Lake Erie over the past five years.

-Botulism is a disease caused by the bacterium Clostridium botulinum.
+Botulism is a disease caused by exposure to the toxin produced by the bacterium

+Clostridium botulinum.
+Botulism has been recognized as a major cause of mortality in migratory birds since the 1900s.
 Although type C has caused the die-off of thousands of waterfowl (especially ducks) across the western United States, type E has been somewhat restricted to fish-eating birds in the Great Lakes.
 Type E toxin has also been known to affect fish and the toxin is suspected in recent fish die-offs in the lower Great Lakes.